The Geography and Climate of Guatemala

 The Western Highlands and Pacific Slope tend to be the wettest parts of the country, receiving an average of 30–60 inches of rain a year.
 The highland areas in eastern Guatemala usually see about 20–30 inches a year.
 This can, however, vary significantly based upon altitude and El Niño vs. La Niña years.
 El Niño usually means a longer dry season.

 For a week or two in July and/or August, there can be breaks in the rain.
-Known as canícula, this period aligns well with summer vacation in the U.S., and offers travelers a good chance to enjoy nice weather during their vacation.
+Known as canícula, this period aligns well with summer vacation in the U.S., and offers travelers a good chance to enjoy nice weather during their vacation — making this one of the best times to visit Guatemala.